VyZ filmmaking musicians - Charlie

 In the 21st century, we are just beginning to increase our understanding of the more mystical, sixth sense.
 To any genius in history, especially the great artists and scientists, the reality of using their sixth sense is a pre-requisite for success.
 Intuiting the whole picture, "seeing" the answer, is a natural result of connecting the dots in anything we do.
 It is indeed a very "normal" human process and as an improvisational band, one we enjoy putting into practice.

 It is only in recent years that the world is seriously discussing spirituality in science, or the advanced study of the invisible forces that are everywhere present in our Universe.
 Tesla called it "Radiant Energy."
 Quantum physics calls it "Cosmic Rays."
-While the many religions around the world refer to this Universal energy as "God," the all-embracing and culturally diverse American tradition, simply calls it FREEDOM... and just like the American motto, it is IN FREEDOM WE TRUST... life itself! ...and freedom provides the opportunity to grow and thrive!
+While the many religions around the world refer to this Universal energy as "God," we simply call it FREEDOM... and just like the American motto "In God We Trust," it is IN FREEDOM WE TRUST.
+It is this very freedom that allows us to play our music with such spontaneous synchronicity.
+Freedom is the attitude that provides us with the opportunity to grow and thrive as a band!

-It is in this optimistic light of free expression that we members of VyZ celebrate our improvisational music and unique filmmaking efforts.
+It is in this optimistic light of free expression that we members of VyZ celebrate our improvisational music and unique filmmaking approach.

 We hope you enjoy our creative efforts and look forward to your feedback at any time.